-But Salesforce didn’t stop there, Parker Harris developed a technology called Visualforce that allowed for users to create any user interface they wanted, they could build forms, buttons, links and embed anything they liked.
+But Salesforce didn’t stop there.
+Parker Harris developed a technology called Visualforce that allowed users to create any user interface they wanted – they could build forms, buttons, links, and embed anything they liked.
 This paved the way for the logical extension of the Salesforce SaaS platform, Platform-as-a-Service.

 2012: Introduction of the Salesforce Marketing Cloud